 Sara Vogel, Ph.D, Urban Education

-Dr. Sara Vogel is a born-and-raised Brooklynite, a (teacher) educator, and an education researcher focusing on computing-integrated learning environments that center bi/multilingual learners, their literacies, and communities.
-She is currently the Associate Director of the City University of New York – Computing Integrated Teacher Education (CITE), a four-year, $17 million initiative to support CUNY faculty to prepare educators to equitably and meaningfully integrate computing and digital literacies into public school classrooms, where she leads faculty professional learning and research.
+Dr. Sara Vogel is a born-and-raised Brooklynite, educator, and education researcher focusing on computing-integrated learning environments and forms of teacher education that center bi/multilingual learners, their literacies, and communities.
+She is currently the Research Director of the City University of New York – Computing Integrated Teacher Education (CITE), a four-year, $14 million initiative to support CUNY faculty to prepare educators to equitably and meaningfully integrate computing and digital literacies into public school classrooms, where she leads faculty professional learning and research.

 Prior to joining the CUNY CITE team, she was faculty in the Teaching of English to Speakers of Other Languages (TESOL) residency program at Bank Street College and an Associate Research Scientist at New York University with the National Science Foundation funded project, Participating in Literacies and Computer Science (PiLa-CS), which supports bi/multilingual students to participate in Computer Science for All initiatives.
 A former bilingual teacher and practitioner of innovative digital “out-of-school-time” programs for youth, she has a PhD in Urban Education from the Graduate Center of the City University of New York.